ehneilsen/rtn-012/index.rst

 #.
 Approximations of the sky brightness maps can be saved compactly using a Zernike transform.

    * Zernike polynomials form a set of orthogonal basis functions on the unit disk.
 See :numref:`fig-zernike-z`.
-   * Low order terms of a Zerinke transform can approximate smoothly varying functions over the unit disk.
+   * Low order terms of a Zernike transform can approximate smoothly varying functions over the unit disk.
    * Residuals between the skycalc_ healpix maps and their approximation with a 6th order (27 term) Zernike approximation have a standard deviation of between 0.006 and 0.014 in all bands, much less than the standard deviation of the residuals between the skycalc_ model and the observed sky: typical uncertainty in the residuals is not significant compared to the uncertainty of :math:`\sim 0.2` in the model itself.
    * The residuals do not follow a normal distribution; the distribution has narrow tails extending from -0.27 magnitudes to 0.12 magnitudes.
 See :numref:`fig-resid-full`.
    * The extreme tails in the residuals occur near the moon, when the moon is itself at high airmass.
 See :numref:`fig-resid-worst`, :numref:`fig-moon-sep-hist`, and :numref:`fig-moon-alt-hist`.